cyber3201/websitetest/README.md

 ## Features
 - White background with centered titles for a clean look
 - Dynamic sticky header that gains a subtle shadow on scroll
+- Academy logo displayed prominently in the header
 - Professional footer with quick navigation links
 - Nature-themed image introducing the mission section